Cities that are canceling their big New Year’s Eve events — and those still going forward

-(CNN) — For awhile there, it appeared we might be able to ring in New Year’s Eve in major cities across the planet with something resembling the big celebrations of yore.
+(CNN) — For awhile there, it appeared we might be able to ring in New Year’s Eve in major cities across the planet with something resembling the huge celebrations of yore.

-Another Covid-19 surge and the rapid spread of the new Omicron variant of the coronavirus have dashed those hopes — at least in some parts of the world.

 But some major cities in Europe, where the spread of Omicron has been startling, have already announced they’re flat-out canceling plans.